Over the Summer, one of my big tasks is to overhaul my studio website.

 Summer lessons are optional in my studio, and I am lucky to have the freedom to take a lighter load.
 While reserved most importantly for a bit of R&R, the extra time is also an open window for us to give a little attention to bigger projects like this!

 Our websites will often be the first opportunity to make a good impression on prospective students.
 Also, if you’re anything like me, your studio is continually evolving.
 Our studio websites should reflect these changes and always feel fresh.

-Today I want to share with you three ways to look at your website with a fresh perspective and in turn, make a positive impression on your studio.
+Today I want to share with you three ways to look at your website with a fresh perspective and, in turn, make a positive impression on your studio.

 I’m a bit of a hypocrite.

 Believe it or not, when I opened my studio in 2011, I did not create a studio website.
-I felt very strongly that a Facebook page was sufficient and still honestly believe that it really CAN BE enough.
+I felt strongly that a Facebook page was sufficient and still honestly believe it CAN BE enough.
 We can say a lot through a Facebook page.
 (See, a hypocrite. 🙂 )

 Fast-forward 5 years.

 I finally gave in and developed a website.

 Part of my motivation was that I had recently learned how to use WordPress.org after volunteering to “figure out” how to move our state’s MTA website to WordPress.
 (This was the same year I also started THIS website!)

 Vainly, I must admit, I was quite proud of my first effort – perhaps overly so.
 I’m pretty sure I spent an entire week designing in!